-Amy says ACU has offered good support during her second pregnancy - better than what she experienced with a different employer during her first pregnancy.
+Amy says ACU offered good support during her second pregnancy - better than what she experienced with a different employer during her first pregnancy.

-“Because of all this, I love coming to work.
-You always want to find a job that you wake up and enjoy going to, and that’s what I live every day!”
+“I love coming to work.
+You always want to find a job that you wake up and enjoy going to.”